Cryptix-Dev/Utilities/Gradle/README.md

 Refer to the [Project Structures](#project-structures) section for helper location reference.

 To implement a helper.gradle file into your projects build.gradle simply do the following:

-1. copy your desired helper.gradle file into your projects gradle folder (ex: copy `version-helper.gradle` into `gradle/`)
+Copy your desired helper.gradle file into your projects gradle folder (ex: copy `version-helper.gradle` into `gradle/`)

-2. Apply the helper.gradle file to your projects build.gradle.
+Apply the helper.gradle file to your projects build.gradle.
-    * `apply from: 'gradle/helper.gradle'` for build.gradle in project root
+- `apply from: 'gradle/helper.gradle'` for build.gradle in project root
-    * `apply from: '../gradle/helper.gradle'` for build.gradle in sub-projects
+- `apply from: '../gradle/helper.gradle'` for build.gradle in sub-projects

 After applying your helper.gradle you will be able to use its functions and tasks.
 For example, applying `version-helper.gradle` gives you access to the `gitVersion()` function.